yash27007/dsa-go/README.md

 ## Note to Self!

 This is a marathon, not a sprint.
-If I stick to this for a few months, I’ll not only crack interviews but also master core programming principles in Go.

 ---